flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210216-parler-chief-technology-officer-alexander-blair-on-the-social-media-platform-returning-to/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “We’re in for a little bit of a bumpy ride for the next day or two, there’s been a ton of backend work we’ve completed over the last couple of weeks.”
+    We’re in for a little bit of a bumpy ride for the next day or two, there’s been a ton of backend work we’ve completed over the last couple of weeks.

 ---
 Parler returned to operation Feb 15th after Amazon stopped its hosting agreement, effectively cutting off the company from the internet.
 Amazon said Parler violated its terms of use.